utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 This page provides information about multi-factor authentication for UTokyo Accounts.
 Please check this page for any updates.

-<div class="very-important-box">Since 9:30 p.m. on September 27, users who use MFA cannot sign in due to a trouble on the authentication infrastructure.
-We apologize for any inconvenience, and MFA setups are not available.</div>
+<div class="very-important-box">2021/9/27, 22:30 The problem that prevented users using MFA from signing in due to a trouble on the authentication infrastructure has been resolved.
+We apologize for any inconvenience.</div>

 ### Multi-Factor Authentication
 {:#introduction-about}